Bandit Algorithms for Deep Brain Stimulation: Introduction

 \section{Introduction}

 Around 930,000 people in the U.S. currently suffer from Parkinson's Disease (PD) with 1,238,000 being the projected number by the year 2030 \cite{Marras2018}.
 Patients with PD commonly suffer from motor symptoms like tremors, rigidity, slowness of movement and postural instability.
 Deep brain stimulation (DBS) has proven to be a promising technique for the treatment of PD and is widely used today to alleviate motor symptoms in PD patients.
 Approximately 10,000 DBS implant surgeries are performed in the U.S. every year.
 This procedure involves stimulating specific sites within the Basal Ganglia (BG) with electrical signals through an implantable device.
 This implant consists of a pulse generator and an electrode.
 The pulse generator is a battery-powered device responsible for generating the train of electrical pulses and is usually implanted under the skin near the collarbone.
 These pulses are delivered to the brain through the electrode, connected to the pulse generator by means of an insulated wire.
 The electrode is carefully placed inside the brain, with the tip at the specific site of the BG region. \cref{fig:DBS} provides an overview of this setup.
+This tightly coupled interaction between sensing neural activity, computation, and actuation through electrical stimulation forms a cyber-physical system (CPS), where embedded computation continuously interfaces with the physical dynamics of the human brain.

 \textbf{Types of DBS:} Most modern clinical approaches use continuous DBS (cDBS) that involves stimulating the brain of the patient with a fixed amplitude and frequency.
 Patients must visit their neurologist multiple times a year so that the frequency of stimulations can be tuned to best fit their health needs.
 The effectiveness of stimulation is typically evaluated by monitoring neural activity in the brain regions affected by Parkinson’s disease, particularly those involved in motor control.
 In conventional setups, the strength of beta-band activity ($P_\beta$) is measured from local field potentials (LFPs) recorded in the globus pallidus internus (GPi) region of the brain.
 LFPs are recordings of the collective electrical activity of neurons that can be sensed via the implant. $P_\beta$ serves as a biomarker to guide the adjustment of DBS frequency in clinical setups.
 Details on the $P_\beta$ biomarker are given later in \cref{sec:preliminaries}.
 This approach, however, suffers from energy inefficiency \cite{Lattimore_Szepesvari_2020} and may cause unwanted side effects such as speech slurring.
 This has led to many works that focus on adaptive DBS (aDBS), which adjusts the stimulation based on the current state of the brain. aDBS is known to reduce side effects from stimulation while being energy efficient \cite{PI_controller_1, PI_controller_2}.
 Some commercial devices for aDBS exist, with most of them using either rule-based or SVM-driven control policies to adjust stimulation parameters.